Appointments and Contacting the Housing Team for help:

 All local authorities have a duty to provide advice and assistance to those who are homeless or threatened with homelessness.
 However, we have more duties to help those who have a local connection to the Harborough District.
 If you think that you do not have a local connection to Harborough District then you should contact your own local council first.

-If you have been asked to leave the property you live in and you have no where else to live please complete the Homelessness Assistance form online as soon as possible.
+If you do have a local connection to the Harborough district and you have been asked to leave the property you live in but you have nowhere else to live please complete the Homelessness Assistance form online as soon as possible.
 You can complete the form on a computer, smart phone or tablet.
 The form is very short and easy to complete and it should take no longer than 10 minutes.
-There are computers in the council offices and in your local libraries that you can use.
-If you are unable to use the internet or do not have access to publc computers please call the Housing Team on 01858 82 82 82.
+If you are unable to use the internet please call the Housing Team on 01858 82 82 82.

 When we receive your Homelessness Assistance form we will contact you as soon as possible to arrange an appointment to discuss your situation.